 Developed for three years by Michael Hicks (design, music, programming, writing) and Goncalo Antunes (all art and animations), The Path of Motus weaves gameplay and story together to deliver a poetic experience unlike anything before it.

 In 2012, Michael Hicks and Goncalo Antunes released a game called Sententia for a promotional event called the Indie Games Uprising on Xbox 360.
 The game was created in a few months and marked a new direction in Michael's approach to game design.
 "I became interested in using gameplay as a way to express meaningful ideas," explains Hicks.
-"I was really frustrated at the time because I was surrounding myself with film and music that was changing my perspective on life... and here I was spending hundreds of hours in a video game trying to get some piece of armor."
-Michael became convinced that games could offer a unique way of expression that could be more impactful than any other artistic medium, and he set off to prove it with Sententia.
+"I was really frustrated at the time because I was surrounding myself with film and music that was changing my perspective on things in life... and here I was spending hundreds of hours in a video game trying to get some piece of armor."
+Michael became convinced that games could offer a unique insight into the human condition, and set off to prove it with Sententia.
 However, his dream would soon be crushed upon launch....
-Sententia was almost universally rejected and disregarded by critics and gamers alike.
+Sententia was almost universally rejected by critics and gamers alike.

 Determined to explore their design approach further, Michael and Goncalo spent two years developing Pillar for PlayStation 4, Steam and Xbox 360.
 Pillar was designed to express different types of personality traits through gameplay.
 The game featured several different characters, each with a different set of gameplay mechanics depending on their personality... for example, introverted characters had a certain amount of energy that would drain in the presence of other characters.
 Pillar was played by over 320,000 players worldwide and was featured in publications such as Game Informer as an example of innovation in the video game industry.
 The team considered Pillar a partial success, and soon began fishing for a new project to work on after its 2015 release.